kevikoech/blender_addon_tutorial/readme.rst

 Even though the addon above is a test, lets go through the steps anyway so you know how to do it for later.

-To install the blender text as an addon you will first have to save it to disk, take care to obey the naming restrictions that apply to python modules and end with a ``.py`` extension.
+To install the Blender text as an addon you will first have to save it to disk, take care to obey the naming restrictions that apply to Python modules and end with a ``.py`` extension.

 Once the file is on disk, you can install it as you would for an addon downloaded online.

-Open the user **File -> User Preferences**, Select the **Addon** section, Press **Install from File** in the header.
+Open the user **File -> User Preferences**, Select the **Addon** section, press **Install Addon...** and select the file.

 Now the addon will be listed and you can enable it by pressing the check-box, if you want it to be enabled on restart, press **Save as Default**.